psicofil/SalomeToCalculix/README.md

 # Usage

-You'll need only two files:
+List of needed files:

 - [salome2ccx.py](./salome2ccx.py) - main script
 - [salome2ccx.ui](./salome2ccx.ui) - GUI form for the main script

-See folder [tests](./tests) for list of successfully converted models.
+- [converters](./converters) - converters binaries for Linux and Windows

+How to use:

 - In Salome select the mesh you wish to export.
 - Run script *salome2ccx.py* from the Mesh module (Ctrl+T or File->Load Script...)

+To be able to open conversion result in CalculiX CGX, configure path to executable in the script.
+Default path is */usr/local/bin/cgx* (Linux).

+See folder [tests](./tests) for list of successfully converted models.

 <br/><br/>